DTUWindEducation/final-project-lightning_mcteam/README.md

 └── README.md
 ```

 A more detailed structure of the project is shown in the flowchart.
-You can view the flowchart by opening [this flowchart](Flow_chart.drawio) in draw.io.
+You can view the flowchart by opening [Flow_chart.drawio](Flow_chart.drawio).
+If the file doesn't open in Github, please try in VisualStudioCode.

 # Architecture